Equine nutrition: Access to water

 Horses normally require free access to all the fresh, clean water they want, and to avoid dehydration, should not be kept from water longer than four hours at any one time.
-However, water may need to be temporarily limited in quantity when a horse is very hot after a heavy workout.
-As long as a hot horse continues to work, it can drink its fill at periodic intervals, provided that common sense is used and that an overheated horse is not forced to drink from extremely cold water sources.
-But when the workout is over, a horse needs to be cooled out and walked for 30–90 minutes before it can be allowed all the water it wants at one time.
-However, dehydration is also a concern, so some water needs to be offered during the cooling off process.
-A hot horse will properly rehydrate while cooling off if offered a few swallows of water every three to five minutes while being walked.
-Sometimes the thirst mechanism does not immediately kick in following a heavy workout, which is another reason to offer periodic refills of water throughout the cooling down period.
+Historic traditions cautioned people from allowing hot horses to drink water immediately after exercise for fear they would develop horse colic or laminitis.
+Modern research determined that a working horse can drink its fill at periodic intervals, with the caveat that overheated horses could have problems if they drink from extremely cold water sources.
+When a workout has ended, it is usually safe for horses to drink right after exercise, and continue to be offered water every three to five minutes to aid in the cooling process.
+But it is also crucial to cool and walk the horse for 30–90 minutes to avoid colic, muscular problems, or other complications.
+One reason to offer water immediately after exercise and continue to offer it is because the thirst mechanism may not correlate to a horse's actual needs.
+It may take a few minutes for the thirst mechanism to activate, but also, withholding water immediately after a workout can suppress the thirst drive, leading to insufficient rehydration.

 Even a slightly dehydrated horse is at higher risk of developing impaction colic.
 Additionally, dehydration can lead to weight loss because the horse cannot produce adequate amounts of saliva, thus decreasing the amount of feed and dry forage consumed.
 Thus, it is especially important for horse owners to encourage their horses to drink when there is a risk of dehydration; when horses are losing a great deal of water in hot weather due to strenuous work, or in cold weather due to horses' natural tendency to drink less when in a cold environment.
 To encourage drinking, owners may add electrolytes to the feed, additives to make the water especially palatable (such as apple juice), or, when it is cold, to warm the water so that it is not at a near-freezing temperature.